SSWConsulting/SSW.Rules.Content/rules/upload-sprint-meeting-recording-to-youtube/rule.md

 5. Set video visibility

-   Choose "unlisted"
+   Choose "Unlisted"

    ![Figure: Add details](Figure4-visibility.png)

 6. Save and get link

    Once all required fields are filled out and your video is processed, click the Save button.
    After saving, your video is uploaded, and you can share the link on your social media or with others.

    ![Figure: How your video will look like once uploaded](Figure5-live-video.png)